Zeus Performance Impressions

 Technical

 We just reviewed the incredible Code 51 at the run of the year and at roughly $1k more and using a similar blend of material/gauge it just had to be worth a comparison.
-Yup, this is also a hybrid 24AWG wire cable with gold-plated silver, silver-golds alloy, and palladium-plated silver.
+Yup, this is also a hybrid 24AWG wire cable with gold-plated silver, silver-gold alloy, and palladium-plated silver.

 The silver used, however, seems to be different.
 Effect Audio uses a very high-grade UP-OCC Silver in their mix whereas Satin Audio uses a high-grade SP-OCC silver wire in their geometry.
 As to what grade the EA version is I am not sure.
 However, it does mean they are most definitely not the same wire.